Rockville Domestic Violence Lawyer

 Additionally, a domestic violence conviction usually disqualifies someone from renewing their security clearance.
 Anyone facing domestic violence charges in Rockville should reach out to a talented defense attorney for representation.

-A Rockville Domestic Violence Lawyer Can Help
+A Rockville Domestic Violence Attorney Can Help

 Domestic violence charges can be accompanied by orders that may limit your ability to see your family, and they can also have repercussions for custody of children, and the ability to own a handgun.
 Contact a Rockville domestic violence lawyer and start planning your defense.